• Skip to primary navigation

 Can I double this recipe?

-If you would like to scale this recipe up, just double the ingredients.
+If you would like to scale this recipe up, double the ingredients.

 A dish of red cabbage next to a serving spoon.

-Pin for later
+Save for later

-If you would like to try this spicy braised red cabbage yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to try this spicy braised red cabbage yourself, why not pin the recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

-Other recipes
+Related recipes

-The recipe
+📋The recipe

 A dish of spicy braised red cabbage with an apple and raw red cabbage in the background.